RagnarB83/ash-documentation/docs/thermochemistry.rst

 ##############################################################################
 Available High-level SinglePoint Protocols
 ##############################################################################
-These high-level singlepoint energy protocols can either be called on their own (see below) or used in the SPprotocol keyword argument in thermochemprotocol (see above).
+These high-level singlepoint energy protocols can either be called on their own (see below) or used as SP_theory keyword argument in thermochemprotocol (see above).
 All of these protocols use the ORCA quantum chemistry code and give the 0 K electronic energy.